 Summer is a time for being busy, enjoying the sunshine, and staying cool.
-The last thing you want to do is spend all your fun money on food that heats up your kitchen.
+The last thing you want to spend all your fun money on food that heats your kitchen.

-This means the air conditioner would have to work harder to keep it comfortable, costing you more in electricity.
+The air conditioner would have to work harder to keep it comfortable, costing you more electricity.

 The Instant Pot For Summer Cooking

-And, buying less expensive cuts of meat will bring down the grocery costs, too.
+And, buying less expensive cuts of meat will bring down the grocery costs.
 Check out the cheap summer meal ideas for the Instant pot below!

 Slow Cooker When It’s Hot Out